4everolu/Chemistry-Calculator/README.md

 # Chemistry-Calculator
-terminal-based tool for common chemistry unit conversions and molarity calculations
+A simple terminal-based program for common chemistry unit conversions and molarity calculations.

+Allows users to:
+- Convert moles to grams, kilograms, molecules, and liters (STP)
+- Calculate molarity